godotengine/godot-vscode-plugin/README.md

 ### Scene Tree not populating?

-1. **Check your launch.json** - make sure `--remote-debug tcp://127.0.0.1:6007` is included in args
+1. Check `--remote-debug tcp://127.0.0.1:6007` is in your launch.json args
-2. **Check the port** - ensure the port in launch.json matches `godotTools.sceneTreeMonitor.port` setting and your Godot settings
+2. Verify port matches `godotTools.sceneTreeMonitor.port` setting
-3. **Check Godot version** - requires Godot 4.2 or later

-### "Connection refused" error?

-This happens if Godot tries to connect before the Scene Tree Monitor is ready.
-The auto-start feature should handle this, but if you're starting Godot manually, ensure the monitor is running first.

-### Inspector shows "Node has not been inspected"?

-Click the **eye icon** next to a node in the Active Scene Tree to inspect it.
+3. Requires Godot 4.2+

+### Drag & Drop not working?

+1. Make sure you're dragging from **Scene Preview** (not file explorer)
+2. Target must be a `.cs` file
+3. The Scene Preview panel shows nodes from `.tscn` files

 ---

-## Original Godot Tools Features
+## Original Features

-This fork includes all original features from [godot-vscode-plugin](https://github.com/godotengine/godot-vscode-plugin):
+This fork includes all features from [godot-vscode-plugin](https://github.com/godotengine/godot-vscode-plugin):

-- GDScript language support (syntax highlighting, completions, formatting)
+- GDScript language support
-- GDScript debugger (for GDScript projects)
+- GDScript debugger
-- GDResource/GDShader syntax highlighting
-- Scene preview
+- Scene Preview
+- GDShader support
 - And more...

-See the [original README](https://github.com/godotengine/godot-vscode-plugin#readme) for full documentation.

 ---

 ## Contributing

-Issues and pull requests welcome at [github.com/DanTrz/godot-vscode-plugin-csharp](https://github.com/DanTrz/godot-vscode-plugin-csharp).
+Issues and PRs welcome at [github.com/DanTrz/godot-vscode-plugin-csharp](https://github.com/DanTrz/godot-vscode-plugin-csharp)

-This is a fork maintained separately from the original project.
+*Based on [godot-vscode-plugin](https://github.com/godotengine/godot-vscode-plugin) by the Godot Engine community*